-Newly hired SPA employees serve a six-month probationary period, which may be extended to nine months if documented performance concerns exist.
-(Law enforcement officers serve a twelve-month probationary period.)
+Newly hired (on or after August 22, 2013) SPA employees serve a twenty-four (24)-month probationary period.
 The probationary period provides time for a new employee to adjust and work closely with his or her supervisor to learn and fully understand the job responsibilities and expectations.
 This period also allows the supervisor to provide the employee with necessary support, guidance, and feedback.

-Note: When a permanent employee (other than a law enforcement officer) is being promoted, transferred, demoted or reassigned, a probationary period may not be imposed on the employee.
+Note: When an employee with a permanent or time limited appointment (other than a law enforcement officer) is being promoted, transferred, demoted or reassigned, a probationary period may not be imposed on the employee.

 Items to consider during an employee's probationary term: